shapeshed/jekyll.shapeshed.com/_posts/2008-04-20-make_a_photograph_black_and_white_in_photoshop_cs3.md

 ---
 layout: post
 title: Make a photograph black and white in Photoshop CS3
-excerpt: Until recently I'd been using desaturate to convert photographs to black and white in Photoshop.
+description: Until recently I'd been using desaturate to convert photographs to black and white in Photoshop.
 In fact there is a much better non-destructive method.
 categories: [Design, Photoshop]
 ---
 ## New for CS3